RealVinny/ListArray/README.md

 Your previous project, ListArray, has been merged into the array module of vdsKit.
 Going forward, vdsKit will offer a unified, full-featured data-structure library.

 ---

-If you’d like, I can help convert this into a polished PR or adjust any details—just say the word!